How To Choose The Right Mower

 So you need a mower, but which one do you choose for your particular application?
 There are many types of mower, from rotary to scythe, with each one having its own benefits in certain environments.
 But how do you know which one you need, and what works best where?

 There are many factors to take into consideration.
 What are you cutting?
 How big is the area you want to cut?
 Are there any sloping banks?
 Is access a problem?
 Are there obstacles in the area you will be cutting?
 And so on.

 We have produced this guide with the aim of helping to differentiate between the different types of mower, and determine which mower will do what job.

-So let’s look at the different types of mower first.
+So let’s look at the various types of mower first.

 This is ideal for trimming lawns and cutting “normal grass”.
 The mower will generally have a rotating disc with two (or more) blades attached.
 The disc rotates at a high speed so spinning the blades enabling them to chop the grass.
 A rotary mower will usually have a collection box or bag to collect the grass clippings.
 This type of mower will often have an adjustable cutting height so can cut slightly longer grass as well as short.
 Rotary mowers are well suited to many types of area from formal lawns to more rough-cut areas.

 Another popular mower for cutting lawned areas, is the cylinder (or reel) mower.
 This traditional type of mower has a cylinder out front with anywhere between 5 and 12 curved blades attached to it.
 As the cylinder revolves the curved blades trap the grass against a fixed plate at the base of the machine.
 It uses a scissor action to cut the grass and the blades need to be kept sharp to ensure a good cut.
 A cylinder mower will usually have a grass box to collect clippings and a roller to create stripes on the lawn.
 This type of mower can generally only cut short grass and is best suited to formal lawned areas.